abhisheksliam/js-task-app/README.md

 ### How to use:

-- add task list using top right + icon
+- add task list using top left + icon
 - add multiple cards in each list
 - delete card / list, using red cross icon
 - transfer cards from one list to other